neocoaster/react-native-boilerplate/README.md

 #### Create the certificates:
 - Create a .cer file
-- Go to developer.apple.com and on the left panel press on **Certificates, IDs & Profiles**.
+- Go to developer.apple.com and on the left panel press on **Certificates, IDs & Profiles**
 - Click on the plus sign to create the certificate which best suits your needs with the .cer file you just created
 - *Observation*: To create the Provisioning Profile, you need to go to the *Profiles* section and have already created the *Apple Distribution certificate*